-To get a feeling for the question we want to give you to examples for calculation the breakeven point.
+To go further and get a feeling for the question we want to give you two examples of calculation of the break even point.

-The first example is for a driver who drives 60 km a day on average.
+The first example is for a driver who drives 60 miles/km a day on average.

 The graphic shows the costs of charging at home and in public.
 The investment for a charging station is assumed with 500 $.
 We see, that after little less than 4 years the user starts to save money when charging at home.

-The second example is for a driver who drives 100 km a day on average.
+The second example is for a driver who drives 100 miles/km a day on average.

 We can see that the EV owner with a high daily driving has equalized his invest after almost 2 and a half years.